MYSTERY SCIENCE THEATER 3000

 • I wonder where that retouched “Abbey Road” album cover is.
 That would be a great collector’s item.

-• Who is that kid in segment 1?
-The giant hand in that segment would be used again.
+• The giant hand in that segment would be used again.

 • At one point somebody says: “Watch out for overly sensitive producers!”
 Huh?

 • There’s a very strange moment in the riffing, when Joel says, “Finish the job, man!
 Open the tank!”
 Then he seems to realize that he’s said something wrong.
 He tries to correct it.
 He gets as far as “I meant to say ‘Open the…’ ” before all three riffers collapse into laughter.
-I have no idea why.
+Servo declares that Joel has “snapped a twig,” but I have no idea why.

 • In this episode we get our first set of renaissance fair jokes, including a “huzzah!”
 They would return in season three’s “Pod People” and then become a running gag throughout the series.